Shafayetsadi/digital-electronics/k-map.md

 * Groups maybe horizontal or vertical, but not diagonal.
 * Group must contain $$2^n$$cells, like 1, 2, 4, or 8.
 * Groups should be as large as possible.
-* Each cell containing a 1 mus be in at least one group.
+* Each cell containing a 1 must be in at least one group.
 * Groups may overlap
 * Groups may wrap around the table.
 Like the leftmost cell in a row may be grouped with the rightmost cell in that row.
 Similar for columns also.
 * Number of groups should be as few as possible.